lgezelius/robotics/ROS 2 Installation.md

 For a developer with an M-Chip MacBook, a good option is VMware Fusion Pro (free for personal use) and the [Ubuntu 24.04 64-bit ARM (ARMv8/AArch64) desktop image](https://cdimage.ubuntu.com/daily-live/20240421/).

-Create a New Virtual Machine.
+Create a New Virtual Machine using the ISO.

     Virtual Machine Summary
     Guest Operating System Ubuntu 64-bit Arm 24.04